-Foods and Food Ingredients
+Foods and food ingredients

-Limit of Quantitation:
+Limit of quantitation

-AOAC 2017.16 with modifications
+AOAC 2022.01 with modifications

-Information Required by Submitter:
+Information required by submitter

-Measures dietary fiber including resistant starch and non-digestible oligosaccharides of DP >3.
-Dietary Fiber is the portion of the carbohydrates which is not digested in the human gut.
+Please include notification for samples containing DP2 and DP3 carbohydrates (Isomalto-oligosaccharides (IMO), Maltiltol, Lactose).
+This test measures dietary fiber including resistant starch and non-digestible oligosaccharides of DP >3.
+Dietary Fiber is the portion of the carbohydrates not digested in the human gut.
 It is composed of both soluble and insoluble components.
-These methods are applicable to all food products; however samples containing psyllium or fructans should be submitted under specific test codes.
-High-fat (>5%) and high-protein (>20%, depending on matrix) samples require special handling.
+These methods are applicable to all food products; however, samples containing psyllium or fructans should be submitted under specific test codes.
+High-fat (>5%) samples require special handling.